X

 Make sure everyone on your team is on the same page as you.
 This makes for more streamlined operations, such that every single member of your team now makes an effort to learn and implement the changes in the business processes that are in place.

-A good way to communicate all these changes to your entire team is to go back to the visuals you’ve created for mapping out your current process, your ideal process, and the changes you’re going to put in for every problematic step of the process to ensure better optimization.
+A good way to communicate all these changes to your entire team is to go back to the visuals you’ve created to map out your current process, your ideal process, and the changes you’re going to put in for every problematic step of the process to ensure better optimization.
 This guarantees that everyone understands the picture of why those changes are to be implemented.

 Conclusion